PX4/PX4-user_guide/en/gps_compass/gps_locosys_hawk_a1.md

 ## Configuration

 Setup and use on PX4 is plug and play.
+Currently, the GPS receiver is delivered with

 ## Wiring and Connections